istio/istio.io/content/en/docs/ambient/architecture/index.md

 If the destination is also added in the mesh, or otherwise has Istio proxy capabilities (such as a sidecar), the request will be upgraded to an encrypted {{< gloss "HBONE" >}}HBONE tunnel{{< /gloss >}}.
 If the destination has a waypoint proxy, in addition to being upgraded to HBONE, the request will also be forwarded to that waypoint for L7 policy enforcement.

-Note that in the case of a request to a `Pod` IP, if the pod *has* a waypoint and the waypoint can accept `workload` or `all` traffic, the request will be sent to its waypoint to enforce L7 policies to the traffic.
+Note that in the case of a request to a `Service`, if the service *has* a waypoint, the request will be sent to its waypoint to enforce L7 policies to the traffic.
-In the rare case that a `Service` has a mix of waypoint enabled and non-enabled endpoints, some requests would be sent to a waypoint while other requests to the same service would not.
+Similarly, in the case of a request to a `Pod` IP, if the pod *has* a waypoint, the request will be sent to its waypoint to enforce L7 policies to the traffic.
+Since it is possible to vary the labels associated with pods in a `Deployment` it is technically possible for some pods to use a waypoint while others do not.
+Users are generally recommended to avoid this advanced use-case.

 #### Inbound